xcp-ng/xcp-ng-org/docs/develprocess.md

 Fixing of existing topic branches should be done "on the topic branch", which is to say they should be based on the last commit of that topic branch that was merged in the current XCP-ng branch.
-A PR is then openned for merging into this current XCP-ng branch.
+A PR is then opened for merging into this current XCP-ng branch.

 When introducing a fix, we should keep in mind whether it is meaningful on its own, or is meant to be squashed the next time this